sravioli/wezterm/.github/CONTRIBUTING.md

-# Contributing to wezterm
+# Contributing to my wezterm config

-First off, thank you for considering contributing to wezterm!
+First off, thank you for considering contributing to my wezterm config!
 It's people like you who make it a great project.

 ## How to Contribute